Buddies in Bad Times: 2009–present

-Buddies in Bad Times' 2012/13 season looked to empower the individual as an agent of social change.
-It began with Tawiah M'carthy's Obaaberima, which was originally developed as a part of the Young Creators Unit (YCU) in 2009.
-In the Spring Canadian theatre icon Daniel MacIvor returned to Buddies with his darkly poetic play Arigato, Tokyo.
-The season also included Sky Gilbert's A Few Brittle Leaves, a partnership with performance company Ecce Homo to present Of a Monstrous Child: a gaga musical and Studio 180's The Normal Heart.
-Laura Nanni returned as the Rhubarb Festival Director and oversaw the return of the wildly successful One-To-One Performance Series and Mobile Works projects.
+Buddies in Bad Times' 2012–2013 season began with Tawiah M'carthy's Obaaberima, which was originally developed as a part of the Young Creators Unit (YCU) in 2009.
+In the spring Daniel MacIvor returned to Buddies with his play Arigato, Tokyo.
+The season also included Sky Gilbert's A Few Brittle Leaves, a partnership with performance company Ecce Homo to present Of a Monstrous Child: a Gaga Musical, and Studio 180's The Normal Heart.
+Laura Nanni returned as the Rhubarb Festival director and oversaw the return of the very successful One-To-One performance series and Mobile Works project.
 The 34th Rhubarb Festival broke all previous attendance records and engaged almost 200 artists.
-The season saw 22 Dora Mavor Moore Award nominations overall, including three awards for Obaaberima, music, set design and Outstanding Production.
+The season saw 22 Dora Mavor Moore Award nominations overall, including three awards for Obaaberima (Music, Set Design, and Outstanding Production).
 In 2012, Buddies was voted Toronto's Best Small Theatre Company by Now Magazine.

-The 2012/13 season also saw the completion of two large-scale initiatives: a three-year Audience Development Project and a strategic planning process that helped revise Buddies' mandate, and articulated a long-term vision for the company.
+The 2012–2013 season also saw the completion of two large-scale initiatives: a three-year Audience Development Project, and a strategic planning process that helped revise Buddies' mandate and articulated a long-term vision for the company.

-Buddies' 2013/14 season marked the company's 35th Anniversary.
-Its programming included the world premiere of PIG, directed by Artistic Director Brendan Healy, the return of the Strange Sisters Festival, and the premiere of The Gay Heritage Project.
-The 35th Rhubarb Festival, helmed by Festival Director Laura Nanni, marked the company's historic milestone with a 35 Performances for 35 Year Cabaret.
-The Festival looked to explore ideas of heritage and archiving while looking forward to possible Queer futures.
-The 2013/14 season was filled out with multiple guest companies including Theatre Rusticle, Pleiades Theatre, Cahoots Theatre Company, Cabaret Company and inDANCE.
+Buddies' 2013–2014 season marked the company's 35th anniversary.
+Its programming included the world premiere of PIG directed by artistic director Brendan Healy, the return of the Strange Sisters Festival, and the premiere of The Gay Heritage Project.
+The 35th Rhubarb Festival, helmed by director Laura Nanni, marked the milestone with a 35 Performances for 35 Years Cabaret.
+The festival looked to explore ideas of heritage and archiving while looking forward to possible queer futures.
+The 2013–2014 season was filled out with multiple guest companies, including Theatre Rusticle, Pleiades Theatre, Cahoots Theatre Company, Cabaret Company, and inDANCE.

-The 2014/2015 season included Lois Fine's Freda and Jem's Best of the Week, Evalyn Parry's SPIN, and Michel-Marc Bouchard's Tom at the Farm.
-Mel Hague took over as Festival Director for the 36th Rhubarb Festival.
+The 2014–2015 season included Lois Fine's Freda and Jem's Best of the Week, Evalyn Parry's SPIN, and Michel-Marc Bouchard's Tom at the Farm.
+Mel Hague took over as festival director for the 36th Rhubarb Festival.

 In 2015, Evalyn Parry became the new artistic director for the theatre.
-The 2015/2016 season opened with The 20th of November, directed by outgoing artistic director Brendan Healy, as well as a remount of The Gay Heritage Project, Gertrude and Alice by Evalyn Parry, Anna Chatterton, and Karin Randoja, Body Politic by Nick Green, and work by Sky Gilbert and Sunny Drake.
+The 2015–2016 season opened with The 20th of November, directed by outgoing artistic director Brendan Healy, as well as a remount of The Gay Heritage Project; Gertrude and Alice by Evalyn Parry, Anna Chatterton, and Karin Randoja; Body Politic by Nick Green; and work by Sky Gilbert and Sunny Drake.